 Trying to suppress or not think about negative thoughts is a disaster – in my opinion, it may even be more damaging than suffering.
 When you try to not think a negative thought, the thought is stronger when it reoccurs.
 It also takes a significant amount of additional mental and emotional energy to keep thoughts under wraps.
 For example, you might be upset at your spouse, partner, or child because they routinely don’t pick up after themselves.
 The first approach is usually to quietly ask them, which often progresses to nagging, and so on.
 You also might respond fairly aggressively to effect a change.
 As you know it usually doesn’t work.

 As you are closely connected to this person, you also don’t want to be frustrated.
 So you aren’t.
 You try to ignore the untidiness.
 Your rational brain kicks in and starts to “keep score.”
 You rationalize that this isn’t that big of a deal.
 There is now a lot of mental energy being expended.
 You know the rest of the story.
 The longer you try to ignore the problem, the higher chance you will be irrational when you finally do decide to deal with it.

 There has been a movement for decades encouraging people to think positively.
-The Angry Meditator In my opinion this philosophy represents a sophisticated form of suppressing.
+In my opinion this philosophy represents a global form of thought suppression.
 If a situation is bad, it is bad.
 Pretending otherwise does not help.
 The energy spent suppressing the negative emotions could be better spent solving the problem.
 Positive thinking was the one biggest factor in precipitating my burnout.
 My approach was that of being fearless and “bring it on.”
 It worked until it didn’t.